swissup/swissup.github.io/m1/attributepages/use-cases/brand-block-on-category-page.md

 # Display brand block on category page

-You can add the code below in product list template, that is shown on category page.
+You can add the code mentioned below to the product list template, that is shown on category page.

 Usually you can find it at `app/design/frontend/YOUR_PACKAGE/YOUR_THEME/template/catalog/product/list.phtml`